tshepang/blog/content/2011 movie review.md

 -   [Fair Game] (harmful suppression of truth by powerful government officials)
--   [Contagion] (a reminder of how fragile our existence is, and the social chaos that can result from desperation and fear)

 Each repeat of a movie is a different experience, hence this category of **best first-time viewing experience**.
 It's won by [Megamind] (it blew